 The U.S. Department of Agriculture (USDA) is working with the U.S. Department of Homeland Security (DHS) to stand up the new National Bio and Agro-Defense Facility (NBAF) in Manhattan, Kansas.
 This state-of-the-art facility is a national asset that will help protect the nation’s agriculture, farmers and citizens against the threat and potential impact of serious animal diseases.

 Protecting the Nation's Food Supply and Public Health

 NBAF’s location in Manhattan, Kansas, places it within the Kansas City Animal Health Corridor, the largest concentration of animal health companies in the world.
-NBAF is constructed and operated on a secure federally-owned site on the northeast corner of the Kansas State University (KSU) campus, adjacent to KSU’s Biosecurity Research Institute in Pat Roberts Hall.
+NBAF is constructed and operated on a secure federally-owned site, adjacent to Kansas State University’s Biosecurity Research Institute and the Kansas Department of Agriculture.